axnedergaard/neuropipes/INSTRUCTIONS.md

     3. Define the functions int 'NAME_init(pipe_* p, linkedlist *l)', 'int NAME_run(pipe_ *p, linkedlist *l)' and 'int NAME_kill(pipe_* p, linkedlist *l)'
         1. Functions must return 1 on success, <0 on failure and 0 to request pipeline termination.
         2. Parameters: p is the calling pipe instance, l is a linkedlist with input data from pipes connected to this pipe.
-        3. (See 'Details for writing pipes' for more additional instructions)
+        3. (See 'Notes on writing pipes' for more additional instructions)
 2. Register pipes in register_pipes.c
     1. Add function declarations 'NAME_init(pipe_* p, linkedlist *l) 'int NAME_run(pipe_ *p, linkedlist *l)' and 'int NAME_kill(pipe_* p, linkedlist *l)' under the other function declarations
     2. In the function definition register_pipes(), add the line 'piperegistry_register("NAME", &NAME_init, &NAME_run, &NAME_kill, "")' under the other function calls.